 Part 6.
 Tidal vs Qobuz: User Interface

-The Qobuz Tidal comparison in this part is about their UI.
-For people who want to use an app with a comfortable UI, this part shouldn't be missed.
+For people who want to use an app with a comfortable UI, learn more in this part.

 Qobuz is accessible in three formats: a web player, a PC app, and a mobile app.
 It may take some time to familiarize yourself with the layout and various tabs.
 The desktop app offers an excellent user interface, while the mobile app features a dark mode and a straightforward design.
 The mobile app closely resembles the desktop version, with menu buttons placed at the bottom for easy navigation.